neologd/mecab-ipadic-neologd/README.md

         - The entry data of adjective verbs
         - The entry data of interjections
         - The entry data of orthographic variant of general nouns
+        - The entry data of orthographic variant of nouns used as verb form
 - A lot of documents, which crawled from Web
     - I'm planning to record the words such as the named entity, which will be extracted from other new language resource.

 ### Cons